Bittukr7479/Bittukr7479/README.md

 - 🌱 I’m currently learning and improving web development skills.
 - 👯 I’m looking to collaborate on open source projects.
+- ♟️ Chess lover and problem solver passionate about coding and design.
 - 💬 Ask me about my skill.
 - 📫 How to reach me: kumarbittuu26@gmail.com.